renovatebot/renovate/lib/manager/travis/readme.md

 Due to this, major updates for Travis are disabled by default.
 If you enable major updates and use a version matrix, then you will likely need to manually fix any major update PRs raised by Renovate.
-You can major updates them this way in config:
+Here's how to enable major updates in your Renovate config:

 ```json
 {